Radiologic Technology Selective Admission Requirements

 The Reflective Essay

-Please prepare a reflective essay answering the question, "What are your career goals and how will this degree help you to achieve them?" as a Word document.
-The essay must be 500 words or less, using Times New Roman, size 12 font, double-spaced, with one inch margins on all sides, with the text aligned to the left only.
-The name of your Word file must begin with your UC Username (6+2 login used to access your UC email and Blackboard accounts).
+Please prepare a reflective essay answering the prompt, "Describe at least two characteristics you possess and how they will help you succeed as a student in the Radiologic Technology program and as a technologist in the profession".
+The essay must be 500 words or less, using Times New Roman, 12 point font, double-spaced, with one inch margins on all sides, with the text aligned to the left only.
+Save your document in pdf format and name it with your UC Username (6+2 login used to access your UC email and Blackboard accounts).

-Essays that meet the following criteria will be awarded the highest score: demonstrated knowledge of the profession of radiologic technology, clearly explained career goals and expounded on how the degree will help achieve those goals with references cited in AMA, MLA, or APA format; information is well organized, sequenced, and constructed; no misspellings, punctuation, or grammatical errors; and all of the document formatting and length requirements were followed.
+Essays that meet the following criteria will be awarded the highest score: fully described characteristics that would help as a student and technologist; fully developed rationale how those characteristics would help as a student and technologist; references cited in AMA, MLA, or APA format; information is well organized, sequenced, and constructed; no misspellings, punctuation, or grammatical errors; and all of the document formatting and length requirements were followed.

 Survey of Career Knowledge